astuyve/astuyve.github.io/_posts/2023-07-13-understanding-proactive-initialization.md

 image: assets/images/server_smile.png
 ---

+This post is both longer and more popular than I anticipated, so I've decided to add a quick summary:

+## TL;DR
+- Lambda occasionally pre-initializes execution environments to reduce the number of cold start invocations.
+- This does *NOT* mean you'll never have a cold start
+- The percentage of true cold start initializations to proactive initializations varies depending on many factors, but you can clearly observe it.
+- Depending on your workload and latency tolerences, you may need Provisioned Concurrency.

+## Lambda Proactive Initialization

 In March 2023, AWS updated the documentation for the [Lambda Function Lifecycle](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtime-environment.html), and included this interesting new statement:

 "For functions using unreserved (on-demand) concurrency, Lambda may proactively initialize a function instance, even if there's no invocation."